tlambert03/LLSpy/README.rst

 * color overlay in matplotlib preview
 * allow cancel of camera calibration
 * MIPsSummary folder
+* handle case with multiple experiments in same folder better

 .. openCL troubleshooting on Linux